Sayed70480/Sayed70480/README.md

 👋 Welcome to my GitHub!
-I'm Syed Sikandar Shah, a passionate software engineer specializing in full-stack web development.
+I'm Syed Sikandar Shah, a passionate software engineer specializing in MERN Stack development.
 With hands-on experience at Ford9 Solutions and the National Incubation Center (NIC) at the University of Swat, I've honed my skills in building dynamic and responsive web applications.

 💻 At Ford9 Solutions:
 Developed and managed React applications